SergeyKharkovshchenko/movies-explorer-frontend/README.md

 # Movies Browser - work example of Sergey Kharkovshchenko

-## Decription
-For ease of use you can use
+## For ease of use you can use
+login:
-login: test111@test.ru
+test111@test.ru
+password:
-password: test111
+test111

 ## Decription